Limit linear series and ranks of multiplication maps: Observations on injectivity

 \section{Observations on injectivity}

 We now consider injective cases, meaning that $\binom{r+m}{m} \leq md+1-g$.
-Our main result will be the observation that any verification of the conditions of Theorem \ref{thm:main-reduction} for an injective case implies that we get infinitely many additional cases by increasing $g$.
+Our main result will be the observation that $N$-expungeability for an injective case implies that we get infinitely many additional cases by increasing $g$.
 In fact, we will give two versions of this statement, with one adding a mild hypothesis but yielding more cases in return.
 A preliminary definition is the following.

-\begin{defn} We say that a $(g,r,d)$-sequence $\delta=(\delta_1,\dots,\delta_g)$ is \textbf{extendable} if for all $g' \geq g$, and all $d'$ with $g' \geq (r+1)(r+g'-d')$, we can extend $\delta$ to a valid $(g',r,d')$-sequence. \end{defn}
+\begin{defn} We say that a $(g,r,d)$-sequence $\delta=(\delta_1,\dots,\delta_g)$ is \textbf{extendable} if for all $g' \geq g$, and all $d'$ with $g' \geq (r+1)(g'-d+r')$, we can extend $\delta$ to a valid $(g',r,d')$-sequence. \end{defn}